Skip to main content

 — Photo by E. Melusky for Bok

-Through October 30, 2024 (Wednesdays only)
+Through Wednesday, October 29, 2025 (Wednesdays only)

-Summon the coven for an evening of pumpkin painting and family-friendly fun.
-Tickets include your very own li’l pumpkin and all the art supplies you’ll ever need, and you can keep the creative juices flowing with food and drink available for purchase.
+Tickets include your very own li’l pumpkin and all the art supplies you’ll ever need.
+Keep the creative juices flowing with food and drink available for purchase.

 Where: Bok, 800 Mifflin Street, Philadelphia, PA